KaranjotSV/RedditFlairDetector/README.md

 # Reddit Flair Detector

-Reddit Flair Detector is a web application which detects flairs of posts of subreddit india using Machine Learning algorithms.
+Reddit Flair Detector is a web application which detect's flairs of posts of subreddit india using Machine Learning algorithms.
 The application can be found live at [redditflairdetector-ksv](https://redditflairdetector-ksv.herokuapp.com/).

 ### Directory Structure